|No. of coats||3|

 Find out the best way to add a splash of colour to your garden with Ronseal Garden Paint and our "how to" video.

 Ensure all surfaces to be painted are clean, dry and free from dirt, debris or any other surface contaminants.
 Ronseal Garden Paint is not suitable for use on plastics, cast iron or areas subjected to foot traffic, such as decking boards.

-Old coating type finishes such as paints, varnishes and varnish type stains must be fully removed, back to bare wood by sanding or using a product stripper / remover prior to painting.
+Old coating type finishes such as paints, varnishes and varnish type stains must be fully removed by sanding or with a product stripper / remover prior to painting.

 For best results, prime all wooden surfaces with Ronseal All Surface Primer and Undercoat - Exterior before applying Ronseal Garden Paint.

 Terracotta pots and other surfaces may need a good sanding / wire-brushing as they are often treated or glazed to protect them from rain and frost damage.
 These treatments will reduce adhesion of the paint to the surface.